 - Compressed blocks of bulk coconut coir, such as the Plantonix 10 lb Coco Bliss Bricks which are rehydrated and broken apart before use.

 - Shaped coconut coir products, like Plantonix Coco Coir Pots which help with transplant shock and are good for seedling starters

 - Compressed Disks Such as Plantonix Coco Coir Disks which are easy to store and can be hydrated directly in a pot.
 These are best for small-scale potting.

 Buffering Your Coco Coir

-When using coco peat as growing medium, we highly recommend buffering of coco peat products.
+When using coco peat as a growing medium, we highly recommend buffering the coco peat products.
 The buffering process involves pre-soaking the coir for 12-24 hours with a buffering solution high in calcium; this displaces the sodium and balances the naturally occurring potassium.
-After the soaking period the media is washed with water, this removes the displaced sodium, leaving the calcium in the coir.
-This buffering process prevents unwanted draw down or 'lockout' of calcium and magnesium, and avoids sodium toxicity issues.
+After the soaking period, the media is washed with water, this removes the displaced sodium, leaving the calcium in the coir.
+This buffering process prevents unwanted drawdown or 'lockout' of calcium and magnesium and avoids sodium toxicity issues.

 Using Coconut Coir in Container Gardening and Hydroponics